-The "Paraset" Suitcase Spy Transceiver of WWII.
-This was one of the first truly successful miniaturized transceivers, built by or for Britain's S.O.E.
-(Special Operations Executive) which conducted sabotage, spying, and other nefarious activities behind German lines during WWII.
+The Whaddon Mk.
+VII/VII2 Suitcase Spy Transceiver of WWII.
+This was one of the first truly successful miniaturized transceivers, built by Britain's SIS (MI6) and used by their agents and others during WWII.
+Britain's SOE (Special Operations Executive) developed its own sets.
+SOE found the Mk.VII unsuitable for its uses.
 The schematic I have shown below is most probably an early version, since another schematic I have shows a different keying system, a bit different transmitter section, and the voltage dividers for the receiver are different.

-Several people have built replicas of the "Paraset" and are operating them on the air.
+Several people have built replicas of the Whaddon Mk.
+VII and are operating these on the air.

 Mario, IK0MOZ has an entire and very complete web page devoted to this neat little rig .
 Here is the URL : http://www.qsl.net/ik0moz/paraset_eng.htm.